vectordotdev/vector/rfcs/2021-07-20-8288-csv-enrichment.md

 3. Memory use.
 Since the data file is loaded into memory, the data will use up some memory.
 If the file is large enough that could have an impact should Vector be running in a constrained environment.
-4. Adding a new top level config option creates additional complexity.
+4. Adding a new top level config option creates additional complexity and will require some work to the topology.

 ## Alternatives